 They come in a variety of colors, but by far the predominant and prettiest of them is the color white.
 Pink is a distant second in popularity and looks very nice as well.
-Included in the species are perennials and annuals, with the most popular and well known called Gypsophilia paniculata, which is a perennial.
+Included in the species are perennials and annuals, with the most popular and well-known called Gypsophilia paniculata, which is a perennial.

-Baby's breath can grow up to 2 feet high, usually reaching a minimum of a foot in height.
+Baby's breath can grow up to two feet high, usually reaching a minimum of a foot in height.
 A bouquet of these dynamic little flowers is tough to beat.
 This article will share tips and tricks for how to grow and care for these wonderful flowers.

 Gypsophilia Looks Great in Bunches

 Even though baby's breath is a flower normally thought of as complementary—both in the garden and other uses—it can still look gorgeous in a garden when it's planted in a bed, displaying a large blanket of flowers for everyone to enjoy.
 Sometimes it can be used as a border hanging down in a layered fashion near the edge of the garden spot it inhabits.

 Stems of the flower grow into numerous branches, giving it that light, airy look that makes it so desirable for filling in spaces and accentuating other flowers.

 - Baby's breath isn't winter hardy, so it should be planted after any danger of a frost has passed.